zerotier/docs/docs/devices/synology.md

 :::tip DSM 6

 Synology's DSM 6 will enter EOL status sometime in 2023.
 ZeroTier will support the latest patched versions of DSM 6.2 until that point.
-If you are on DSM 6 you can skip all of the below steps and simply: [Download DSM 6 packages](http://download.zerotier.com/dist/synology/)
+If you are on DSM 6 you can skip all of the below steps and simply: [Download DSM 6 packages](http://download.zerotier.com/dist/synology/).
+Please note that the latest packages will *delete* your existing identities upon install.
+Back up these identities if you wish to preserve them.

 :::